Corey Lewandowski: Avenue Strategies

 On December 21, 2016, Lewandowski and Barry Bennett, a "former Trump senior adviser", whom Lewandowski had known for ten years, co-founded as equal partners a political consulting firm called Avenue Strategies.
 They were joined by other Trump presidential campaign veterans.
 Bennett, Mike Rubino, Jason Osborne, and most of Lewandowski's associates at Avenue Strategies filed lobbying registrations.
 Mainly because of Lewandowski, Avenue Strategies soon became one of "the highest-profile government-affairs outfits in Washington".
 Avenue Strategies' office "overlooks the White House", and Lewandowski has "relatively unimpeded access" to President Trump either by phone or in person at the White House.
 Access to President Trump can be "highly lucrative" — "relatively few established K Street powerhouses have ties to the new president".

-In February 2017, Avenue Strategies "quietly agreed" to lobby for Citgo Petroleum Corporation (Citgo).
-In April they signed a $25,000 a month contract as tensions mounted between the United States, Venezuela, and Russia.
-Citgo is headquartered in Houston, Texas, but is owned by the government of Venezuela.
-Citgo took out a loan from Russian state-owned oil giant Rosneft in December 2016 that it has been unable to pay.
-It is under threat of a takeover by Rosneft.
-By early May the legally required paperwork had not been filed revealing the contract to the U.S. Government through the Senate Office of Public Records.

-The governor of debt-ridden Puerto Rico hired Avenue Strategies to lobby Congress for funding.
-Avenue Strategies also "operates a fledgling super PAC to help Trump win re-election".

-According to The New York Times, the firm's corporate clients — Fortune 100 companies — hire them as insurance against "tweet risk".
-Bennett said, "If he’s gonna come after you, there’s nothing we can do to stop it.
-But if you want to figure out how to win in this environment, we can help you.
-[For example], [c]all Jared Kushner and tell him you’re gonna build a new factory," or invite Mr. Trump to "fly somewhere, cut a ribbon, and high-five 200 employees...
-[That] "drives optimism, and it drives his power.
-There are few things a president can do to build power faster than to lead a great economic comeback."
-Lewandowski added, "We’re your sherpa through turbulent times."
-While at the firm, Lewandowski won a $160,000 account with Community Choice Financial, a large payday lender.
+Clients of Avenue included Citgo Petroleum Corporation (Citgo), Puerto Rico, a Florida sanctuary for big cats, and Community Choice Financial, a large payday lender.

 Lewandowski did not formally register as a lobbyist as he did not consider himself to be a lobbyist.
 However, he was criticized by "competing lobbyists and ethics watchdogs" for "flouting the spirit of the lobbying rules, and abusing his access to the Trump White House".
 On May 3, 2017, Public Citizen, a "government-ethics group, asked the U.S. Department of Justice to investigate whether Lewandowski should have registered as a foreign or domestic lobbyist".

-On May 4, 2017, Lewandowski left Avenue Strategies.
+Lewandowski left Avenue Strategies the next day.